Code1nception/Tryhackme-writeup/Coldbox.md

 /wp-includes          (Status: 301) [Size: 316]

 ```
-As we see the interesting directory ``` /hidden ```
+An interesting directory, ```/hidden```, was discovered during enumeration.

 <img width="1151" height="195" alt="Image" src="https://github.com/user-attachments/assets/1d8b1e73-daad-4688-856a-778e25f36f85" />

-Now We know the users are exists are Philip,Hugo,C0ldd.
+This page revealed usernames such as Philip, Hugo, and c0ldd.

 another directory ```/wp-admin``` its redirect to the ```/wp-login```

 <img width="1680" height="973" alt="Image" src="https://github.com/user-attachments/assets/93782abe-ba73-469e-94d5-61e886015c07" />

-As we can see the Website is Powered by the WORDPRESS CMS .
+The application was identified as a WordPress CMS .
 So We run the Wpscan for Enumeration

 ## Wpscan